ProjectOpenSea/operator-filter-registry/README.md

 ## Filtered addresses

+Ownership of this list [has been transferred](https://etherscan.io/tx/0xf15e8ac08a333b2e4f884250ace94baccf7ba8908c119736d9cc8f063183a496/advanced#eventlog) to the [Creator Ownership Research Institute](https://corinstitute.co/) to administer.
+You may read more on [OpenSea's Twitter](https://twitter.com/opensea/status/1600913295300792321).

 Entries in this list are added according to the following criteria:

 -   If the application most commonly used to interface with the contract gives buyers and sellers the ability to bypass creator fees when a similar transaction for the same item would require creator fee payment on OpenSea.io
 -   If the contract is facilitating the evasion of on-chain creator fee enforcement measures.
 For example, the contract uses a wrapper contract to bypass fee enforcement.

-### Note on the Creator Ownership Research Institute

-Before January 2nd, 2023, ownership of OpenSea's default registrant (address `0x3cc6CddA760b79bAfa08dF41ECFA224f810dCeB6`) will be transferred to the [Creator Ownership Research Institute](https://corinstitute.co/) to administer.
-You may read more on [OpenSea's Twitter](https://twitter.com/opensea/status/1600913295300792321).

 <table>
 <tr>